 For an open sharing of information, the meeting is organized to provide as much interaction between participants as possible.
 The format is informal and fluid, with a single track of presentations and extensive time scheduled for interaction, and the forming and sharing of ideas.
 In addition there will be room for poster presentations.

-- Matteo Massaro, University of Padova
+- Matteo Massaro, Chair

-- Alberto Doria, University of Padova
+- Alberto Doria, Chair

 - Alessandro Beghi, University of Padova, Italy